keithalewis/math/uf.md

 over the period.
 As the length of the period increases the probability of a portfolio manager being fired for not doing their job approaches 1.

-VaR can be turned into a useful measure by incorporating the trading strategy for hedging it as described above.
-Different trading strategies can be compared for their effectiveness.
-Of course drawup and drawdown should also be considered instead of just the value of the portfolio and hedge at one point in time.
+VaR can be turned into a more useful measure by incorporating the hedging strategy.
+Different hedging strategies can be compared for their effectiveness.
+Of course drawup and drawdown should also be considered instead of only the value of the portfolio and hedge at one point in time.

 Similarly, CVA fails to take into account hedging.
 The CVA of a portfolio